merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 This is because the module in question, [M00006](https://www.genome.jp/entry/M00006), is the oxidative phase of the pentose phosphate cycle and overlaps completely with the module describing the entirety of the pentose phosphate cycle, [M00004](https://www.genome.jp/entry/M00004).
 We also considered removing module [M00007](https://www.genome.jp/entry/M00007) because it is the non-oxidative phase of this cycle; however, it has some enzymatic differences with module M00004, so we left it in.

+We repeated the above enrichment analyis on the unnormalized (raw) copy number data as well, in order to obtain p-values and an effect size threshold for the plot in Figure 2a.
+These results are not reported anywhere since it's difficult to interpret differences in the unnormalized data.
+However, the code for generating them can be found in the same script at `SCRIPTS/module_stats_and_medians.R`.

 ### Computing proportion of shared enzymes in IBD-enriched pathways

 You may have noticed a few statements in our paper about how closely intertwined the IBD-enriched metabolic pathways are.
 They share a high proportion of enzymes and compounds.
 To get the data backing up that statement (which can be found in [Supplementary Table 2](https://doi.org/10.6084/m9.figshare.22679080) as well), you can run the following script: